Spirik/KeyDetector/README.md

 And it will detect state changes on the digital pins as well.
 See [Example 2](https://github.com/Spirik/KeyDetector/wiki/Example-02:-Digital-signal-readings) provided with the library to learn how to detect momentary push-buttons single and continuous presses.

+KeyDetector used as a means to detect push-buttons presses in order to navigate and interact with graphic multi-level menu in examples provided with the [GEM](https://github.com/Spirik/GEM) library.

 How to use
 -----------